appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-working-with-variable.md

 D. On hovering over the name, you can view the scope of the variables defined.

+E. Clicking on the filter icon, you can search a variable from the variable list by providing its name.

 Following the above process you can successfully view the Variable list.

 ### Editing Variable